Budget 2020: Chancellor pledging to invest ‘historic amounts’ in infrastructure

 But his first Budget is expected to include a £5 billion investment to roll out faster broadband across the UK by 2025.

-A further £5 billion is expected to be made available in loans in order to boost post-Brexit exports.
+A further £5 billion is expected to be made available in loans in order to boost post-Brexit exports, while £2.5 billion would be spent to repair 50 million potholes.

-Mr Sunak also should double funding for flood defences to £5.3 billion after the storm damage seen across swathes of the nation.
+Mr Sunak was also anticipated to double funding for flood defences to £5.3 billion after the storm damage seen across swathes of the nation.

+The Office for Budget Responsibility’s forecasts for the deficit, debt, GDP and productivity will also be revealed on Wednesday, potentially shedding some light on how Brexit may affect the economy.

 Most Read